jhqtok/ExperimentFramework/docs/user-guide/error-handling.md

 // If NewPaymentProvider throws, framework automatically:
 // 1.
 Catches the exception
 // 2.
-Switches to StripePayment (default)
+Switches to StripePayment (control)
 // 3.
 Retries the operation
 // 4.
 Returns the result from StripePayment